Potterfield donates 160 acres in Boone County to The Nature Conservancy

-More than 160 acres along the Missouri River in Boone County has been donated by Larry Potterfield and his wife to The Nature Conservancy for research and conservation.
+More than 160 acres along the Missouri River in Boone County have been donated by Larry Potterfield and his wife to The Nature Conservancy for research and conservation.

 The land, 20 minutes west of Columbia in Huntsdale, includes The Station House at Katfish Katy's on the Katy Trail.
 The former restaurant was a popular spot for joggers and cyclists, but it closed in January after a dispute with Huntsdale caused the operators to quit 10 months after they opened it.